daniel-le97/bun-vue-ssr/README.md

 ## Description

 This project is a web application built with [Bun](https://bun.js.org/), a JavaScript bundler and server framework.
-It includes both server-side and client-side code.
+It includes both server-side and client-side code. checkout the plugins directory to see what makes everything work!

 This project is heavily inspired by the following repositories: